 - House Bill 222; View PDF Version

-- Update* House Bill 436: HB436 passed in June 2022 and extends the dates in which the governance recommendation and plan of the Redding Consortium must be reviewed and acted upon by the State Board of Education.
-The Consortium’s recommendation and plan must be reviewed and acted upon by the State Board of Education on or after July 1, 2023, and no later than October 1, 2023, to take effect on or after January 1, 2025, and no later than July 1, 2026.
+- House Bill 436; View PDF Version: HB436 passed in June 2022 and amended the dates in which the governance recommendation and plan of the Redding Consortium must be reviewed and acted upon by the State Board of Education.

 Charges of the Consortium